RichardBrown384/mostly-incomplete-mips-jit-tutorial/README.md

 ### Example 4
 In this example we now attempt to re-implement one of the simpler instructions directly by reading and writing the guest registers to and from RAM.

+### Example 5
+In this example we reattempt the previous example using register relative indirect addressing.

+### Example 6
+In this example we attempt a trivial I-Type instruction.

 ## References

 1. [Compiler explorer](https://godbolt.org)